Intro

 Auction revenues have been an essential contribution to impactful projects reducing emissions in the Member States.
 These thirteen case studies of projects (co-) financed from auctioning revenues showcase the positive effects that revenues have for the EU’s climate transition: Good practice case studies.

-Member States shall report on the amounts and the use of auctioning revenues under the Regulation on the Governance of the Energy Union and Climate Action (2018/1999, Article 19(2)) and the Implementing regulation 2020/1208 (Annex II).
+Member States shall report on the amounts and the use of auctioning revenues under the Regulation on the Governance of the Energy Union and Climate Action (2018/1999, Article 19(2)) and the Implementing regulation 2024/1281 (Annex II).
+With the adoption of the revised EU ETS, the reporting has evolved to provide a more accurate information for monitoring the use of auctioning revenue in the Member States.